 CHOOSING THE RIGHT COUNSELOR FOR YOU

 Choosing the right counselor and starting your therapy is likely to be one of the most important investments you can make in yourself.
-Seeing a therapist is a commitment to improving and enhancing your emotional, relational, physical life and more.
-We offer many approaches that help our clients with marital, family and relationship issues, depression, anxiety, stress, codependency, anger, panic attacks, trauma, life transitions, personal growth, career, alcohol and drug use, internet and gambling addictions, personality issues, divorce recovery, grief and loss.
+Seeing a therapist is a commitment to enhancing your emotional, relational, physical life, and more.
+We offer many approaches that help our clients with marital, family, relationship issues, depression, anxiety, stress, codependency, anger, panic attacks, trauma, life transitions, personal growth, career, alcohol, and drug use, internet and gambling addictions, personality issues, divorce recovery, grief, and loss.

 BYRON BLOEMER, PHD